-- On June 4, 2024, President Biden signed a proclamation to temporarily suspend the entry of certain noncitizens at the southern border. - Individuals will be stopped from entering the U.S. at the southern border when there has been a 7-day average of 2,500 border encounters or more. - The suspension of entry will apply until 14 calendar days after there has been an average of less than 1,500 encounters over a 7-day period. - DHS also issued a rule that restricts asylum eligibility and increases the possibility of immigration consequences at the border. - For more information about the executive proclamation and its possible consequences or exceptions visit immigrantjustice.org/staff/blog/new-biden-executive-action-further-eviscerates-right-seek-asylum-frequently-asked
+- On September 30, 2024 President Biden issued an update to his June 4 proclamation to temporarily suspend the entry of certain noncitizens at the southern border. - Individuals will now be stopped from entering the U.S. at the southern border when there has been a 28 day average of 1.500 border encounters or more. - When calculating the number of encounters at the border, unaccompanied children will now be included. - DHS also issued a rule that restricts asylum eligibility and increases the possibility of immigration consequences at the border. - For more information about the executive proclamation and its possible consequences or exceptions visit immigrantjustice.org/staff/blog/new-biden-executive-action-further-eviscerates-right-seek-asylum-frequently-asked